zsylhr/Splinterlands-Rent-Bot/README.md

 Function: 2 --- cancel the bid and invalidate the bid you set

-Function: 3 --- rent return card.
+Function: 3 --- cancel rental card.
 PK website rents a card for two days.
 If there is a card for two days, this function will automatically return it for one day

 Note: only function: 1 needs to set the bid parameter, and other functions only need to set the number of threads